The Data Destruction Process

-Data protection is the most critical issue to address when planning your IT decommissioning process.
-Therefore, we have designed information destruction solutions to comply with best practices detailed by NAID, NIST 800-88 and SOC auditors.
+Data protection is the most critical issue when planning your IT decommissioning process.
+Therefore, we have designed information destruction solutions to comply with best practices detailed by NAID, NIST 800-88, and HIPAA auditors.

 On-Site Data Destruction

-Hard drives, SSDs and/or backup tapes are moved from your data center to our shredding truck for processing.
-This practice allows you to witness and verify that drives have been recorded and truly been destroyed.
+Hard drives, SSDs, and backup tapes are moved from your data center to our shredding truck for processing.
+This practice allows you to witness and verify that drives have been recorded and destroyed.

 Inventory Drives

-Hard drives pulled from servers, storage arrays and computers are staged into our scanning area.
+Hard drives pulled from servers, storage arrays, and computers are staged in our scanning area.
 Once collected, drives are scanned and inventoried for a detailed Certificate of Destruction report.

-NIST 800-88 requirements go a step beyond capturing the hard drive serial number.
+NIST 800-88 requirements go beyond capturing the hard drive serial number.
 Compliance with NIST requires linking the hard drive to the associated computer.
 See details below in the Certificate of Destruction Report.

 Scanning serial numbers for inventory